 - Anti-cholesterol medication – in the night after dinner around 8 pm to 10 pm

 - Acitrom – in the evening at 6 pm (for patients who underwent valve replacement with a metallic valve only)

 - Diuretics (water tablets) – in the morning before 8 am and in the afternoon between 12noon and 2 pm

 Medication – Angioplasty

 Never stop any medication prescribed post-stenting, heart operations or after having been diagnosed for a heart problem.
-Consult your Cardiologist before you discontinue, as such medication is normally for a life time.
-Also, these medicines are part of secondary prevention strategy, aimed at preventing the disease from getting worse and in some instances to improve some of the blocks.
+Consult your Cardiologist before you discontinue, as such medication is normally for a lifetime.
+Also, these medicines are part of a secondary prevention strategy, aimed at preventing the disease from getting worse and in some instances to improve some of the blocks.

-Many of these medicines help your heart recover from the previous occurences such as heart attacks.
-Medicines aimed at reducing blood pressure, control of diabetes and reduction of cholesterol have a protective affect and help the stent or bypass graft to function for a long time or else
+Many of these medicines help your heart recover from the previous occurrences such as heart attacks.
+Medicines aimed at reducing blood pressure, control of diabetes and reduction of cholesterol have a protective effect and help the stent or bypass graft to function for a long time or else

 blocks can develop in these areas again.